 For some, getting large refunds seems great and can really come in handy, especially if you have spent more than your Christmas budget on presents and Superbowl parties!
 While receiving a large refund may be considered great, there are 2 major disadvantages of waiting to receive large refunds during tax season, which are:

 1. You are giving the government an interest-free loan for 12-16 months!

 Throughout the year, it may be difficult to manage and maintain a budget, which means that many taxpayers may need additional money throughout the year.
 Meanwhile, the Internal Revenue Service has access to your money and can use it for 12-16 months interest-free.
 Wouldn’t it be great to be able to have access to your refund money throughout the year?
-If you are wanting to inquire about this option, you will want to speak with a tax preparation company, such as Clarifying Tax Solutions, who also provides tax planning so that they may help you to adjust your federal withholdings on your W4 so that you can have the right amount of withholdings for the following year to minimize a large refund for the tax season.
+If you are wanting to inquire about this option, you will want to speak with a tax preparation company so that they may help you to adjust your federal withholdings on your W4 so that you can have the right amount of withholdings for the following year to minimize a large refund for the tax season.
 That way, you will have access to most of your refund when you really need it, which is ALL YEAR LONG!
 Please keep in mind that your tax planner will need to know about any other financial changes or situations throughout the year that could affect your tax filing to ensure they are providing you with accurate advice.

 2. You don’t have access to that money for 12-16 months!